A single post summarizing the boat and her mission:

 So exactly what is an Adventure 40?
 Well, to really understand that you need to read, or possibly reread, all of the specification posts, but here’s the short version:

 Above all, the boat will be seaworthy and by extension seakindly and fast.
 She will have a moderate displacement fixed fin keel and transom hung rudder on a comparatively narrow hull that will not pound going to windward and that will be easy to to steer both upwind and down.
-She will displace between 18,000 pounds and be about 42-feet overall.
+She will displace about 18,000 pounds and be about 40-feet overall.